ipfs/devgrants/targeted-grants/dnslink-multiplatform-update.md

 **Documentation:** The documentation to be published on the dns page needs to cover the Test setup, and detail the new fixes of the implementation.

 **JavaScript Implementation:** The JavaScript implementation needs to provide TypeScript definitions, `tape` tests be published on NPM.
 In the CI setup it needs to work with `browser-run`.
+The implementation needs to also work with DoH, respecting the [wire format](https://developers.cloudflare.com/1.1.1.1/dns-over-https/wireformat).

 **Browser util:** The browser util at dnslink.io needs to work on modern browsers, excluding IE 11.
 Minimally it needs to provide the result of DNSLink lookup for a given domain: resolve DNS TXT lookup over DoH using the RFC-compliant wire-format.
 Needs option to specify DoH configuration.